 - Mid Budget – Solaria Hotel Premier – excellent location, incredible architecture & views, clean & modern rooms, excellent facilities

 - Budget – Sanjo Okawa – good location, clean & spacious rooms, good WiFi, access to washing machine

-I hope that I’ve helped you plan your Kyoto one-day itinerary.
+If you were wondering what to do in Kyoto in one day, I hope that this blog post helped you.
 It won’t be easy to visit all the main tourist attractions in one day but it’s totally doable.
 I am sure you’ll love Kyoto as much as I did.

 If you have any questions, don’t hesitate to let me know in the comments section below.